Gen 6 Glock vs Custom Glocks: Upgrade or Downgrade?

 Duration: 21:34

-This review from T.REX ARMS analyzes the new Generation 6 Glock pistols, comparing factory upgrades against custom builds.
-The Gen 6 features significant improvements in slide serrations, optic mounting, frame texture, and controls.
-While an objective upgrade over previous stock generations, the video suggests dedicated shooters may still prefer custom options for highly specific needs.
-The analysis includes shooting comparisons, reliability tests in adverse conditions, and an assessment of trigger and grip performance.
+This video provides an expert review of the Gen 6 Glock series, comparing factory upgrades against custom builds.
+Lucas Botkin of T.REX ARMS details significant improvements in slide serrations, optic mounting, frame ergonomics (texture, gas pedal, undercut), and trigger.
+While the Gen 6 is deemed an objective upgrade, the review suggests dedicated shooters might still prefer custom options for highly specific needs.

 Quick Summary